Purpose and Integrity for Sustainable Success in Turbulent Times

 What is leadership?
 Why is this important?
 How do you lead successfully?
 The Art of Leadership provides timeless answers to these eternal questions.
-It is a modern reading of Lao Tzu’s Tao Te Ching — a guide for leaders in ancient China.
-“Purpose is a surer path to productivity than pressure.
-Pressure keeps knocking you off the path.
-Purpose keeps bringing you back onto the path” Kent Beck ”Invite over inflict.”
-Jonathan Smart (All Parts; Other reading and viewing formats).
+It is a modern reading of Lao Tzu’s Tao Te Ching — a guide for sustainable success in turbulent times.
+All Parts.
+Other reading formats.

 Those with integrity collaborate

 and so are without effectiveness.

 The most obedient act with pressure and control

 and if nothing happens